 The target audience of the report is employers in Scotland.
 Adopting the perspective of employers, a trend is evident in the estimated percentage of the population prescribed drugs for anxiety, depression [or and] psychosis.
 Small or regional employers looking at a single council area or health board may see the increase over the last ten years as subtle and presenting too weak a case for increasing their allocation of support resources.
 However, the estimated percentage has increased year on year [in every council area and every health board] over the last ten years of available data.
 Thus, the national data offers a much stronger case for increasing the allocation of support resources and this is the key message of the report.
 Employers operating in single regions should review their data against not just the regional but also the national picture, and employers operating across multiple areas may want to ensure that their monitoring is standardised across branches so any need for targeted resources is identified early.

-The health care problem to highlight is the trend of the increasing estimated percentage of the

-Scottish population being prescribed drugs for anxiety/depression/psychosis.
-Within any one Council

-Area, the increase over the last ten years is clear but mild.
-However, the cumulative increase across

-Scotland is notable.
-Any increase in diagnoses has associated increases in demand for services and

-support which need to be resourced, as well as having consequences for these patients’ participation

-in work and life.
-The target audience for this is employers in Scotland, particularly as relates to their

-planning for staff welfare monitoring and support resource provision.

 Why is this important and how can data science help address it?
 Scotland’s labour market is [size, spread, industries] and contributes [GDP, tax, whatever].
 Employers typically provide various resources to their permanent staff, including health support, and within that, mental health resources.
 This is important because [days are lost to sick leave per year in Scotland, costing whatever in output, £, lost worktime] and [mental health impact on wider life].
 The percentage of small businesses, multinationals, single region etc is…